 Most international laws have regulated around 200 of them, including mercury, benzene, and lead.
 The most common sources of these pollutants are gasoline and coal combustion.

 Benzene, mercury, and lead can cause numerous health problems, ranging from worst to minor.
-The significant effects are eye, skin, and lungs irritations and coughs.
+The significant effects are eye, skin, and lung irritations and coughs.

 Benzene found in gasoline can cause blood disorders and other irritation symptoms.
 Similarly, mercury can damage the central nervous system.